Enacted and Ratified on: 24 November, 2019

 - disparaging, ridiculing or insulting behaviour, language, writing or gestures

-- targeted isolation, non-cooperation, exclusion from social events or activities
+- targeted gatekeeping, isolation, non-cooperation, and exclusion from games, social events or activities

 - personal intrusion from pestering, spying, stalking, and non-consensual photography